 The authors declare that they have no competing interests.

 LH conducted the literature search, participated in the data extraction and analysis, and drafted the manuscript.
 FHR conceived of the study, and participated in its design and in the data extraction and analysis.
 DdZ participated in the conception and design of the study.
 DD participated in the data extraction and analysis.
 PD participated in the conception and design of the study, in the data extraction and analysis, and edited the final manuscript.
 All authors read and approved the final manuscript.

 Electronic supplementary material

-Additional file 1: .
+Additional file 1: Search strategy used for eligible studies.
 Provides the domains, terms and boolean operators used in the systematic search of Medline and Embase for observational studies reporting on ADEs in patients with diabetes.
 (PDF 69 KB)

-Additional file 2: .
+Additional file 2: Description of the studies included in the review.
 Provides the following data for each included study: data collection method employed for ADE assessment, publication year, country, study design, type of ADEs included, sample size, follow up period, patients selection.
 (DOC 206 KB)

 About this article

 Cite this article